 The China Syndrome: Local Labor Market Effects of Import Competition in the United States

-We analyze the effect of rising Chinese import competition between 1990 and 2007 on U.S. local labor markets, exploiting cross-market variation in import exposure stemming from initial differences in industry specialization and instrumenting for U.S. imports using changes in Chinese imports by other high-income countries.
-Rising imports cause higher unemployment, lower labor force participation, and reduced wages in local labor markets that house import-competing manufacturing industries.
-In our main specification, import competition explains one-quarter of the contemporaneous aggregate decline in U.S. manufacturing employment.
-Transfer benefits payments for unemployment, disability, retirement, and healthcare also rise sharply in more trade-exposed labor markets.
+We analyze the effect of rising Chinese import competition between 1990 and 2007 on local U.S. labor markets, exploiting cross-market variation in import exposure stemming from initial differences in industry specialization while instrumenting for imports using changes in Chinese imports by industry to other high-income countries.
+Rising exposure increases unemployment, lowers labor force participation, and reduces wages in local labor markets.
+Conservatively, it explains one-quarter of the contemporaneous aggregate decline in U.S. manufacturing employment.
+Transfer benefits payments for unemployment, disability, retirement, and healthcare also rise sharply in exposed labor markets.

 Suggested Citation: Suggested Citation